geosoft1/tools/README.md

 This project is third party.
 For support see [golang.org](http://golang.org) and [github.com/visualfc/liteide](https://github.com/visualfc/liteide).

+Read the user manual on the [wiki page](https://github.com/geosoft1/tools/wiki).

 **Features**

 - Convergence, Gopei run now on many Unix/Linux based desktops and servers (yes, work on Mac).